What's new on the council?

 One of Cambridge’s greatest strengths is our city’s resources and collective intelligence, which leads our leaders to develop plans, conduct surveys, hire consultants, and produce reports.
 Too often those plans, surveys, and reports are not used in a comprehensive, coordinated way to ensure that goals are met, progress is made and effective solutions implemented.
-Simply put, we need to do a better job of walking our talk about being a progressive and leading city.
+Simply put, we need to do a better job of walking our talk about being a progressive and leading city, and our goals now must address the broad cause of social justice and the specific issues raised by Black Lives Matter.
 Learn More

 Nothing else will matter if the planet continues on the current path of truly unsustainable growth.
 Like most issues, Cambridge cannot solve the problem on its own, and yet we can be more of a leader in reducing emissions, trying new solutions and providing example other cities can follow.
 Learn More

 Our city thrives when people feel respected, their input is honored and they have a say in changes.
 We rely on neighborliness to keep the spirit of openness alive and to spark engagement.
 We must foster groups working together and encourage the connections between people and groups that make for vibrant neighborhoods.
 Learn More

 This concept includes arts, diversity, effective transportation, sane development, and more.
 My priorities center on a relentless focus on the arts, inclusion, diversity, accessible affordable public transit, supporting multi-modal forms of transit, and sustainable development.
 Learn More